 PUBLIC NOTICE

-In accordance with the U.S. Department of Transportation’s Title 49 Code of Federal Regulations, Part 26, the Killeen – Fort Hood Regional Airport hereby announces its proposed Disadvantaged Business Enterprise (DBE) participation goal of 8.11% for Federal Aviation Administration funded contracts / agreements.
+In accordance with the U.S. Department of Transportation’s Title 49 Code of Federal Regulations, Part 26, the Killeen Regional Airport hereby announces its proposed Disadvantaged Business Enterprise (DBE) participation goal of 8.11% for Federal Aviation Administration funded contracts / agreements.
 The proposed goal pertains to federal fiscal years 2025 through 2027.
 A meeting will be held on Thursday, June 27, 2024, at 11:00 a.m. at the Killeen Regional Airport Conference Room 8101 Clear Creek Road, Killeen, Texas 76549, for the purpose of consulting with stakeholders to obtain information relevant to the goal-setting process.

 The proposed goal and its attendant methodology are available for inspection between 8:00 a.m. and 5:00 p.m.
 Monday through Friday, except City Holidays, at the city of Killeen City Hall 101 N. College Street Killeen, TX 76541 – Monday through Friday 8:00 am to 5:00 pm; for 30 days from the date of this publication.